spray/spray/docs/documentation/spray-io/pipelining.rst

   chapter for more info on this.)

 The final stage of the event pipeline only reacts to ``Closed`` messages.
 It stops the connection actor as a result.

-FAQ
----

-Why not simply always use DoublePipelineStages?
-  You might ask yourself why *spray-io* differentiates between Command-, Event- and DoublePipelineStages when everything that can be done by Command- and EventPipelineStages can also be achieved by DoublePipelineStages alone.
-  The reason is twofold.
-Firstly, choosing the "right" stage type for a piece of logic makes it easier to understand your code, without having to read it all.
-And secondly, by implementing "only" a CommandPipelineStage when your logic doesn't require access to the event stream keeps the event pipeline shorter, thereby reducing overhead.
-The same is true vice versa for the EventPipelineStage.